nskatti1/Fast-Robots/docs/lab3.rst

    :width: 50%
    :alt: I2C Scan Output

-6. The ToF sensor has three modes (Short, Medium, and Long)
+Task 6: The ToF sensor has three modes (Short, Medium, and Long)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 These modes optimize performance given the expected range: